abhinav-upadhyay/re/README.md

 # re
 This is a regular expression compiler implemented in C11 based on [Ken Thompson's paper on string search techniques](https://dl.acm.org/doi/pdf/10.1145/363347.363387).
-The implementation is heavily inspired by [Russ Cox's article](https://swtch.com/~rsc/regexp/regexp1.html) - although the implementation is a naive attempt to implement it in my own way to better understand the algorithm.
+The project is heavily inspired by [Russ Cox's article](https://swtch.com/~rsc/regexp/regexp1.html) - although the implementation is a naive attempt to implement it in my own way to better understand the algorithm.
 One key difference is that instead of using the conversion of the regular